dotnet/csharplang/proposals/csharp-7.0/tuples.md

 > Add the following text to [Identity conversion](../../spec/conversions.md#identity-conversion), after the bullet point on `object` and `dynamic`:

 * Element names are immaterial to tuple conversions.
-Tuples with the same element type set in the same order are identity-convertible to each other or to and from corresponding underlying `ValueTuple` types, regardless of the names.
+Tuples with the same arity are identity-convertible to each other or to and from corresponding underlying `ValueTuple` types, regardless of their element names.

 \[Example:
 ```csharp